rchezrutt88/group-project-front-end/README.md

 page where their past blogs will display on a dashboard.
 Our website generator also allows users to customize and style their entries with ease.

 ## Visitor Interface

-A couple of paragraphs detailing the general approach you took.

 In our planning our team all agreed that we want our visitors to have a quality user experience.
 When visitors visit our site they are first greeted by a